-To bridge it, it’s vital that managers directly tie all of their employees’ projects to the larger company goals that they support.
+To bridge it, it’s vital that you directly tie their employees’ projects to the larger company goals that they support.
 Not only does this help keep employees focused on the right metrics, but it also increases goal commitment since people are able to see the positive impact that their projects have.

 4) Encourage them to seek insights from sources outside your company

-To be successful, knowledge workers need to stay up-to-date on all of the emerging trends and technologies in their industry.
-To do that, managers must encourage them to spend time gathering knowledge from outside your company.
+To be successful, workers need to stay up to date on all the emerging trends and technologies in your industry.
+To do so, encourage them to spend time gathering knowledge from outside your company.

 Paying attention to industry news provides a solid baseline of knowledge.
-However, to stay ahead of the competition, you should urge your employees to also seek inspiration from unrelated fields.
+However, to stay ahead of the competition, you should urge your employees to also seek inspiration from unrelated fields as well.
 Research shows that highly creative people pursue a range of intellectual interests.
 Doing so allows them to think more divergently and make connections that people who are singularly focused are unable to.